john-doherty/seo-tabs/README.md

 ## Star the repo

-If you find this useful please star the repo as it helps me prioritize which open source issues I should tackle first.
+If you use this useful please star the repo, it helps me prioritize which open source issues to tackle first.

 ## History